The New Hampshire legislature will consider the possibility of legal online casinos in 2023.

 An online gambling bill was probably inevitable for New Hampshire, considering legal online sports betting launched there in 2019.
 However, the bill the Granite State introduced this month “to regulate online gambling and direct net proceeds to a community college education scholarship fund” wasn’t on any online casino or poker 2023 legalization bingo card.

 That may be because New Hampshire isn’t a big online sports betting marketplace.
-DraftKings Sportsbook and Intralot, the New Hampshire Lottery‘s skin, are the only games in town for the state’s 1.4 million inhabitants.
+DraftKings Sportsbook is the only game in town for the state’s 1.4 million inhabitants.

 Plenty of attention is focused on Indiana online casino and poker, and Kentucky online poker and sports legalization efforts.
 Plus, all eyes are on New York, which may soon introduce an online casino and poker bill.
 (Solo New York online poker legislation already exists.)

 Meanwhile, New Hampshire Sen. Timothy Lang, R-Sanbornton, quietly introduced SB104 on Jan.
 5 and referred it to the Senate Ways and Means Committee, of which he is the chairman.
 Then yesterday, the Senate announced it would hold a hearing on the matter on Wednesday.

 How New Hampshire Online Gambling Might Look

 The 10-page-long New Hampshire online casino bill starts with language about establishing a Community College Scholarship Program and Fund.
 Then it outlines how to deposit tax revenue.

 After that, other than stating bettors must be 18 or older and “this act shall take effect January 1, 2024,” the bill is scant on details.

 SB104 doesn’t state what tax rate operators can expect, how many operators there will be, what license fees and renewals will cost, or even what games will be included.